jrxlab/live_cell_phenotyping_capture_proc/README.md

 <ol>

-<li>Load .pts file with the 20 fields coordinates in the DeltaVision  with openDVptsFile </li>
+<li>Load .pts file with the 20 fields coordinates in the DeltaVision  with openDVptsFile. </li>

-<li>Turn the panda dataframe into a numpy array and keep only the x and y coordinates </li>
+<li>Turn the panda dataframe into a numpy array and keep only the x and y coordinates. </li>

-<li>Compute conversion matrix and conversion vector thanks to DV_ARRAY and ZEISS_ARRAY with computeZeissCoordinatesFromDVcoordinates </li>
+<li>Compute conversion matrix and conversion vector thanks to DV_ARRAY and ZEISS_ARRAY with computeZeissCoordinatesFromDVcoordinates. </li>

-<li>Create panda dataframes for the 20 fiels coordinates in the DeltaVision and in the Zeiss </li>
+<li>Create panda dataframes for the 20 fiels coordinates in the DeltaVision and in the Zeiss. </li>

-<li>Combine the DeltaVision and Zeiss dataframes to create the first output </li>
+<li>Combine the DeltaVision and Zeiss dataframes to create the first output. </li>

-<li>Save the first output into .csv </li>
+<li>Save the first output into .csv. </li>

-<li>Plot the conversion between DeltaVision and Zeiss with plotCoordinatesConversion </li></ol>
+<li>Plot the conversion between DeltaVision and Zeiss with plotCoordinatesConversion. </li></ol>